srid/srid/content/me/clew.md

 [^same]: [Richard](http://www.actualfreedom.com.au/richard/selectedcorrespondence/sc-time2.htm): *Put succinctly: the moment ([[This Moment|this moment]]) in which event ‘A’ happens is the exact same moment ([[This Moment|this moment]]) in which event ‘B’ happens ... it is only the events which change/move/flow and not the moment itself (eternity).*

+## Nov 7, 2022

+[in ctx of Vineeto's appreciation advice]

+> Appreciating _simply_ being alive.
+Never mind appreciating the cherries on top (material comforts, etc).
+Is that possible?
+Fascinating.

 [^method]: From http://actualfreedom.com.au/richard/selectedcorrespondence/sc-method3.htm